GrayDevs/vsh/README.md

 (@see test archive)

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them ?

 For debian-based OS or Windows 10 WSL
 (@see https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 ```